A sales scorecard is not the same as a CRM report.

 The metrics should be relevant to the sales rep and guide their everyday behavior.
 By only tracking the most important activities, your reps improve decision-making for where to spend their time.

+Unsure what metrics you should be tracking?
 Find more data on selecting sales KPIs here.

 2. Calculate metric goals.